 What Is a Data Silo?

-A data silo refers to a collection of information that is stored within a specific system, department, or application but remains inaccessible to other parts of the organization.
+A data silo refers to a collection of information that is stored within a specific system, department, or application but remains inaccessible to other parts of the Business.
 Instead of flowing across teams and platforms, the data stays isolated within its original environment.

 The term comes from agricultural silos used to store different types of grain separately.
-While this separation is useful in farming, it becomes problematic in modern organizations where departments need shared access to reliable information.
+While this separation is useful in farming, it becomes problematic in modern enterprises where departments need shared access to reliable information.

 Data silos can appear in many forms, from legacy systems that cannot integrate with modern platforms to standalone spreadsheets used by individual teams.
 The key characteristic is that the information remains difficult for other systems or departments to access.